datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 round(1.73)
 ```

 The result is stil a float, as you can see from the tracing .0 part.
-It would also be nice if you could choose the number of digits after the decimal point, right? `round()` allows you to this, by passing a second input, 1 for example.
+You can also choose the number of digits after the decimal point, by passing   `round()` a second input, 1 for example.
+You separate different inputs with a comma.

 ```
 round(1.73, 1)
 ```

-How did I know about these `max()` and `round()` functions?
-Well, this is something you learn with experience.
-Whenever you are doing a pretty standard task in Python, you can be pretty sure that there's already a function that can do this for you.
-A quick internet search will help you out.
-If you know the name of the function to use, but not how to use it, you can use the `help()` function, like this:
+If you don't know how to use the `round()` function, you can use the `help()` function to open up the documentation on the function, as follows;

 ```
 help(round)